didiwool/Programming_Assignment/README.txt

 Python version: 3.9.10
 Required packages: pandas, numpy, collections, tabulate, matplotlib, sklearn, seaborn Run the file main.py and the results of each problem in the assignment will be either printed in the command line or saved to the relative path.
+For the test_case.py, there are four new csv files for testing.

 **Structure and Modules**